 - Submitting a team

-- Promoting a guild member
+- Promoting a guild member (up to Co-leader).

-- To claim either Daily Focus or Season Rewards
+- To claim Season Rewards

 - Combining cards